BarryClarke/Testing/README.md

 * Responsible for many other statistcal techniques such as [Analysis of Variance](http://leansixsigmadefinition.com/glossary/anova/), [P-value](https://en.wikipedia.org/wiki/P-value), and [Linear discriminant analysis](https://en.wikipedia.org/wiki/Linear_discriminant_analysis)

 ### Fisher's Iris dataset
-* Linear Discriminant Analysis (LDA) is a statistiacl technique used in many applications including machine learning, image recognition and genetics.
+* Linear Discriminant Analysis (LDA) is a statistical technique used in many applications including machine learning, image recognition and genetics.
 It focuses on maximising the seperability between two groups among known categories in order to differentiate the two groups and hence allow decisions to be made regarding the categories.
 * A good example of the application of LDA would be deciding which patients, with a particular illness, should be treated with a specific drug and which should not.
 LDA is a statistical technique that can use genetics to determine this with high statistical accuracy.
 See the following video: [Statquest: Linear Discriminant Analysis](https://www.youtube.com/watch?v=azXCzI57Yfc). *[5]*
 * Fisher's Iris data set is a multivariate data set introduced by Ronald Fisher in his 1936 paper *[The use of multiple measurements in taxonomic problems](https://onlinelibrary.wiley.com/doi/epdf/10.1111/j.1469-1809.1936.tb02137.x)* *[3]* as an example of Linear discriminant analysis.